rickydua/stan-test/README.md

 # The ports should display on standard out, please go to the browser http://localhost:8080 for client
 # This should automatically connect to server over WS and should start receiving the movie posters

+# If you press CTRL-C on your server tab
+# The WS would disconnect and the client frontend should revert back to logo in the middle
 ```